durancristhian/futbol/README.md

 ## "How can I use my own Google Spreadsheet as a database like you did?"

-* [Check out these easy-to-follow steps](https://support.google.com/docs/answer/37579) to "Publish" a Google Spreadsheet and use it as a database you can get data from.
+* [Check out these easy-to-follow steps](https://support.google.com/docs/answer/37579) to publish a Google Spreadsheet and use it as a database you can get data from.
 * Look into `dist/js/index.js` and change the value of `SPREADSHEET_ID` and `WORKSHEET_ID` with your Google Spreasheet's information.

 ## Licence